Recent from talks

 George Mallory

-George Herbert Leigh-Mallory (18 June 1886 – 8 or 9 June 1924) was an English mountaineer who participated in the first three British Mount Everest expeditions from the early to mid-1920s.
-He and his climbing partner Andrew "Sandy" Irvine were reported to be last seen ascending near Everest's summit during the 1924 expedition, sparking debate as to whether they reached it before they died.
+George Herbert Leigh-Mallory (18 June 1886– 8 or 9 June 1924) was an English mountaineer who participated in the first three British Mount Everest expeditions from the early to mid-1920s.
+He and his climbing partner Andrew "Sandy" Irvine were last seen ascending near Everest's summit during the 1924 expedition, prompting speculation as to whether they reached it before they died.

 Born in Cheshire, England, Mallory became a student at Winchester College, where a teacher recruited him for an excursion in the Alps, and he developed a strong natural climbing ability.
 After graduating from Magdalene College, Cambridge, where he became friends with prominent intellectuals, he taught at Charterhouse School while honing his climbing skills in the Alps and the English Lake District.
 He pioneered new routes and became a respected figure in the British climbing community.

-George Herbert Leigh-Mallory was born at Newton Hall, Mobberley, Cheshire, on 18 June 1886, the first son and second child of the Reverend Herbert Leigh Mallory, rector of the parish.
-His mother was Annie Beridge Leigh-Mallory.
-Mallory had two sisters, Mary Henrietta and Annie Victoria (Avie), and a younger brother, Trafford, the Second World War Royal Air Force commander.
+George Herbert Leigh Mallory was born at Newton Hall, Mobberley, Cheshire, on 18 June 1886.
+He was the first son and second child of Annie Beridge Leigh-Mallory and the Reverend Herbert Leigh Mallory, rector of the parish.
+Mallory had two sisters, Mary Henrietta and Annie Victoria (Avie), and a younger brother, Trafford, who was a Second World War Royal Air Force commander.
+(Herbert Mallory legally changed his surname to Leigh-Mallory in 1914; Trafford followed suit, but George remained known as Mallory.)
 At the end of 1891, the Mallorys moved from Newton Hall to Hobcroft House, Mobberley.
 The family resided there until 1904, when they moved to Birkenhead, Cheshire.
-Mallory exhibited early audaciousness for climbing.
-Aged 7, he climbed the roof of his father's church, St Wilfrid's, in Mobberley.
+Mallory exhibited an early proclivity for climbing, and at age 7 he climbed the roof of his father's church, St Wilfrid's, in Mobberley.
 His sister Avie recalls, "He climbed everything that it was at all possible to climb."
-Included in his climbing escapades were the drainpipes of Hobcroft House and the walls that divided the farmers' fields.
+Included in his climbing exploits were the drainpipes of Hobcroft House and the walls that divided the farmers' fields.

-The housemaster of College, the boarding house for scholars, R. L. G. Irving, was an accomplished mountaineer and a member of the Alpine Club.
-In 1904, Irving was searching for new climbing companions after the death in an accident of the partner with whom he had done most of his climbing.
-Irving recruited Mallory and fellow pupil and friend, Harry Gibson, for a trip to the Alps.
-In early August 1904, Irving, Mallory, and Gibson travelled to the Alps for Mallory's first high-altitude mountaineering.
+In 1904, Irving was seeking new climbing companions after the accidental death of his regular climbing partner.
+R. L. G. Irving, the Master in College at Winchester, was a member of the Alpine Club and an accomplished mountaineer, and he recruited Mallory and fellow pupil and friend, Harry Gibson, for a trip to the Alps.
+It was there in early August 1904 that Mallory had his first experience with high-altitude mountaineering.
 In his final year at Winchester, Mallory studied history instead of mathematics.
 After sitting his exams, he was awarded a history scholarship, known as a sizarship, to Magdalene College, Cambridge.